chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ##### Superviews

 A superview is a view that is higher on the view tree than it’s subviews.
 Another way to put this is that a superview is the parent view of a subview.
-Being higher on the view tree means it is closer to the rootview.
+Being higher on the view tree means it is closer to the root view.

 {% highlight swift linenos %}